cmerino15/cmerino15/README.md

 - 👋 Hi, I’m @cmerino15
 - 👀 I’m interested in ... c++, python, web dev, and ai.
-- 🌱 I’m currently learning ... c_+_, python, web dev, and ai.
+- 🌱 I’m currently learning ... c++, python, web dev, and ai.
-- 💞️ I’m looking to collaborate on ... c++ projects first and any education/learning based projects.
+- 💞️ I’m looking to collaborate on ... c++/python projects first and any education/learning based projects.
 - 📫 How to reach me ... cmerino15@yahoo.

 <!---